Never let your pasta go sauce-less again!

 - Stir nonfat plain Greek yogurt in warm sauce to create a creamy texture and add a boost of protein.

-Be sure to like our Facebook page and follow us on Pinterest for tasty recipes, clean eating tips, and healthy lifestyle resources.
+Be sure to like our Facebook page and follow us on Pinterest and Instagram for tasty recipes, clean eating tips, and healthy lifestyle resources.
+You can also subscribe to our eNewsletter to get the latest and greatest content delivered directly to your inbox.

 Do you know how many ounces or pounds the total yield is on this recipe?
 Thanks!